-9.16 The Manager of Environmental Health considers that it would be difficult to mitigate noise arising from customer voices, singing, cheering, whistling and shouting.
+9.10 The Manager of Environmental Health considers that it would be difficult to mitigate noise arising from customer voices, singing, cheering, whistling and shouting.
 She notes that ambient noise levels in the area are already elevated by patrons of other licensed premises but considers that the proposal further exacerbates existing noise levels and the degree of disturbance suffered by residents.
+She recommends that planning permission should be refused.

-9.17 NPPF Paragraph 180 states that any new development should avoid noise giving rise to significant adverse impacts on health and the quality of life, and Policy DM5.19 states that potentially polluting development should not be sited near to sensitive areas unless satisfactory mitigation measures can be demonstrated.
+9.11 NPPF Paragraph 180 states that any new development should avoid noise giving rise to significant adverse impacts on health and the quality of life, and Policy DM5.19 states that potentially polluting development should not be sited near to sensitive areas unless satisfactory mitigation measures can be demonstrated.